I. How should we respond to the cultural crisis of truth? (The epistemological issue)

 III.
 How should we relate to the culture around us?
 (The contextualization issue)

-- By being a counter–culture.
-We want to be a church that not only gives support to individual Christians in their personal walks with God, but one that also shapes them into the alternative human society God creates by his Word and Spirit.
+- By being a counter-culture.
+We want to be a church that not only gives support to individual Christians in their personal walks with God but also shapes them into the alternative human society God creates by his Word and Spirit.
 (See below, point 5c.)

 - How this relationship to culture shapes us.